 Physical Risk Definition Magnitude (high, low)3 Impact to AECL Extreme wind speeds Projected increases in extreme wind events (e.g., cyclones) may damage facilities, above-ground Moderate Exposure: High wind-speed events (e.g., microbursts) have occurred at the Chalk River Laboratories site in the past.
 Tornadoes have also occurred in Ontario. infrastructure and power distribution, leading to power outages.
 Key risk: Damage to infrastructure could also occur as a result of a tornado event.
-Potential loss of power can also occur which affects building ventilation.
+Potential loss of powe can also occur which affects building ventilation.
 Mitigation strategies: AECL's high-risk facilities are built to withstand more severe and infrequent weather events.
 Regulations require AECL to consider severe weather events in new nuclear builds.
 Back-up generators are in place in the event that power is disrupted or lost.
-Freeze thaw Freeze thaw Projected increases in wide-ranging diurnal temperature ranges and rapid fluctuations in temperatures may Moderate Exposure: Extreme cold temperatures are projected to decrease, however, extreme fluctuations in temperatures are currently occurring at some sites, such as at Chalk River Laboratories. lead to increased repair and maintenance of infrastructure and pavement/roads.
-Mitigation strategies: AECL's high-risk facilities are built to withstand more severe and infrequent weather events.
-Regulations require AECL to consider severe weather events in new nuclear builds.
-Back-up generators are in place in the event that power is disrupted or lost.
-Exposure: Extreme cold temperatures are projected to decrease, however, extreme fluctuations in temperatures are currently occurring at some sites, such as at Chalk River heating of decommissioned sites during periods
+Freeze thaw Projected increases in wide-ranging diurnal temperature ranges and rapid fluctuations in temperatures may Exposure: Extreme cold temperatures are projected to decrease, however, extreme fluctuations in temperatures are currently occurring at some sites, such as at Chalk River Laboratories. lead to increased repair and maintenance of infrastructure and pavement/roads.
+Key risk: More extreme fluctuations in temperature can lead to an increase in maintenance of infrastructure, including underground fire water and service water distribution system pipes.
+Extreme cold can impact both operational and decommissioned sites.
+Mitigation strategies: CNL has used temporary heating of decommissioned sites during periods of extreme cold.